How Many Days Ago Was May 22

 What Does “Days Ago” Mean?

 The phrase “days ago” refers to the number of full 24‑hour periods that have passed between a reference date (in this case, May 22) and the current date.
 It is a measure of elapsed time expressed in whole days, ignoring hours, minutes, and seconds unless you need finer granularity. ### Why the Answer Isn’t Always the Same If you ask the question today (September 24, 2025) you will get one number; if you asked it yesterday, the answer would be one day larger.
-Moreover, the year of May 22 matters: May 22, 2024 is a different point in time than May 22, 2025 because 2024 was a leap year (February had 29 days).
-Consequently, the interval between May 22 and a later date can shift by one day when a leap day falls between them.
+Beyond that, the year of May 22 matters: May 22, 2024 is a different point in time than May 22, 2025 because 2024 was a leap year (February had 29 days).
+This means the interval between May 22 and a later date can shift by one day when a leap day falls between them.

 Core Components of the Calculation